Position

 • Bachelor's degree in Real Estate, Business Administration, or a related field.

-• Minimum of 5 years of experience in real estate management or property management.
+• Minimum of 5 years of experience in real estate management or a similar role.

-• Strong understanding of real estate laws and regulations.
+• Strong knowledge of real estate laws, regulations, and market trends.

 • Excellent leadership and team management skills.